 Enterprise Funds are used to account for business-like activities provided to the general public.
-These activities are financed primary by user charges and the measurement of financial activity focuses on net income measurement similar to the private sector.
-The reporting entity includes the Waste Water Treatment Fund.
-This fund accounts for the operating activities of the Borough's waste water treatment system.
-Also, the operations of the Borough's pool are accounted for as a separate enterprise fund.
+These activities are financed primarily by user charges and the measurement of financial activity focuses on net income measurement similar to the private sector.
+The reporting entity includes the Waste Water Treatment Fund which accounts for the operating activities of the waste water treatment system and the Pool Fund which accounts for operations of the Borough's pool.